 On September 26, 2022, the Southern Environmental Law Center, on behalf of the Mobile Baykeeper, filed suit against Alabama Power in the U.S. District Court for the Southern District of Alabama over the closure of the Plant Barry ash pond.
 The complaint alleges that the closure plan for the Plant Barry ash pond fails to meet the performance standards outlined in the CCR Rule.
-The due date for a response to the complaint is December 19, 2022.
+The company submitted an initial response to the complaint on December 19, 2022.
+Additional motions have been filed by both parties in the court case.
+Those motions remain pending before the U.S. District Court for the Southern District of Alabama and an initial hearing was held on May 25, 2023.